Best day trips from Rome

 Go on a pilgrimage to Assisi

-Less famous but just as pretty as Tuscany is its neighbour, Umbria, where pilgrims and art devotees have been journeying for centuries to the Basilica di San Francisco in Assisi – some for the celebrated cycle of frescoes by Giotto, others to pay respects at the tomb of St Francis.
+Less famous but just as pretty as Tuscany is its neighbour, Umbria, where pilgrims and art devotees have been journeying for centuries to the Basilica di San Francesco in Assisi – some for the celebrated cycle of frescoes by Giotto, others to pay respects at the tomb of St Francis.

 Near the basilica, the town of Assisi has plenty of charm without the tourists, with narrow cobbled streets and lanes packed full of family-owned shops.
 Stay for a quiet dinner or head back for an evening walking tour when the crowds and the heat have gone down a bit.